JEG2/broadsides/README.markdown

 I have provided a simple game engine, two weak players, and utility scripts for viewing the games in your browser and running a tournament.
 You can [download these tools from Github](http://github.com/JEG2/broadsides).

 The tools were developed with Ruby 1.8 and probably do not work properly with Ruby 1.9.
-I have also not tested them on Windows as I use Unix.
-I'm hopeful they will work there, but it's unconfirmed.
 No external dependencies are required to use them, though the Rake gem, a Web browser that supports JavaScript, and an Internet connection are helpful.

 Running a single game between two players is as easy as invoking the game script with the path to both player files.
 Thus you can run a game with the two included players with the following command, assuming you are in the root directory of the project from Github: